tanhowseng/nctuLab3/README.md

 6. Why need to set "`ip_proto=17`" in the flow entry?

 7. Compare the differences between the iPerf results of `SimpleController.py` and `controller.py` in detail.
+For `SimpleController.py`,  the link between switch s2 and s3 is not utilised for the data forwarding.

 8. Which forwarding rule is better?
 Why?